tdefa/curras-alonso_murine_single_cell_atlas/README.md

 ## Installation guide

 1. We recommend using miniconda from [**here**](https://docs.conda.io/en/latest/miniconda.html)
-2. Create your conda environment and all required dependencies with the provided file `ENV.txt` (takes usually a few minutes): `conda list --explicit>ENV.txt`
+2. Create your conda environment and all required dependencies with the provided file `ENV.txt` (takes usually a few minutes): `conda env create -n ENVNAME --file ENV.yml`

 ## Demo